Shawn Mendes Suffers A Nasty Fall Off Stage In Quebec

 Shawn also didn’t seem to let the fall ruin the show, as he also tweeted his thanks to his fans in Quebec after leaving the stage.

 “Quebec tonight was absolutely insane, thank you for singing with me!
-X,” he tweeted following the show.
+X” he tweeted following the show.
 Shawn will play another gig in Canada on July 9 as he’s set to take to the stage at Cavendish Beach Music Festival.

 But it turns out that it’s not just when he’s actually on stage where Shawn is known to suffer some awkward moments during his gigs.